- Trying really hard to write better content that your audience will find extremely useful.

 - Here's some info on getting started with reddit ads.
 Beware, however.
 There is a very vocal audience that seems to despise marketing on reddit in general, so follow this guide from Anthony Corragio on the Moz blog for some pointers.

-- And this’ll help you launch into StumbleUpon’s Paid Discovery Service, which I just found out offers full-page native advertising opportunities.
-If this sounds good for your audience, Ross Hudgen wrote a super helpful guide to help you get started with StumbleUpon ads.
+- And this will help you discover Mix.com, which I found to be the alternative site of what used to be StumbleUpon.
+If this sounds good for your audience, Kenny Novak wrote a super helpful guide to help you get started with promoting your blog posts on Mix.com.

 How To Use Search Engine Optimization (SEO) To Promote Your Blog